datastaxdevs/workshop-ai-as-api/README.md

 gp preview --external `gp url 8888`
 ```

-Now, **CHECK YOUR POPUP BLOCKER** to open the tab with the notebook.
+Now, **CHECK YOUR POPUP BLOCKER** to let the tab with the notebook get through.

 > The password to unlock the notebooks is `spamclassifier`.